LANDIS-II-Foundation/Extension-NECN-Succession/docs/index.md

 Version 6.4.1 can be downloaded [here](https://github.com/LANDIS-II-Foundation/Extension-NECN-Succession/blob/master/deploy/past-releases/LANDIS-II-V7%20NECN%20Succession%206.4.1-setup.exe).
 To install it on your computer, just launch the installer.

+# Citation

+How to cite: Scheller, R.M., D. Hua, P.V.
+Bolstad, R. Birdsey, D.J.
+Mladenoff.
+2011.
+The effects of forest harvest intensity in combination with wind disturbance on carbon dynamics in a Lake States mesic landscape.
+Ecological Modelling 222: 144-153.

 # Example Files

 LANDIS-II requires a global parameter file for your scenario, and then different parameter files for each extension that you use.